 This post may contains affiliate links, which means I receive a small commission at no cost to you.
 Please read the full disclosure here.Hi!
 Today, I have Kathryn Marr who is the co-founder and Chief Creative Officer of Blue Ivory Creative.
 Her insights on branding, SEO, domains, website, and digital advertising.
 Where you should spend and what you should consider.
-Great insights!
+Great expert advice on making financial decisions when marketing your business.
 Enjoy this guest post!

 Starting a business comes with a lot of important decisions that need to be made right away – from licenses and bank accounts, to designing products/services, coming up with branding, etc. And on top of all of those things, you’re typically hit with dozens of emails, blog posts, and websites that tell you even more things that you need to purchase!

 I want to take a few minutes to help you weed through that advice, help you figure out what’s really worth the investment when it comes to your business’ online presence, and what could just be scammers trying to take advantage of you.

 Expert advice on making financial decisions when marketing your business:

 Branding is one of the important things you’ll need right when you get started.
 It separates you from your competitors and establishes an identity right away.
 But it’s important to balance quality and affordability (this doesn’t have to be expensive!)